howtographql/howtographql/content/frontend/ember-apollo/2-queries-loading-links.md

 title: "Queries: Loading Links"
 pageTitle: "Fetching Data using GraphQL Queries with Ember & Apollo Tutorial"
 description: "Learn how you can use GraphQL queries with Apollo Client to load data from a server and display it in your React components."
-question: "ember-apollo-client exposes a service to your Ember application name what?"
+question: "ember-apollo-client exposes a service to your Ember application named what?"
 answers: ["apollo-store", "apollo", "ember-apollo", "store"]
 correctAnswer: 1
 ---